Category: nonsense

 Alcohol is a hell of a drug.

 It’s night.
 I’m sitting and drinking my Jura.
-Relaxing with an episode of “Narrow Escapes“, a show life on Britain’s inland canals.
+Relaxing with an episode of “Narrow Escapes“, a show about life on Britain’s inland canals.

 Tonight’s feature is about a pair of young canal boaters: Amy is a game streamer and Wes is a game level designer.